Magic (1978 film): Filming

 Exteriors were shot in Ukiah, California.
 Most of the exterior shots were shot at Le Trianon resort on the Blue Lake in Upper Lake, California.

+Attenborough recalled, "There were none of the logistical difficulties of A Bridge Too Far involved in shooting Magic but that's not to say that it wasn't without its own unique difficulties.
+I remember, for example, that we had the worst period of rain that anyone had ever encountered in the Catskills, where we were shooting.
+The long-range forecast was so bad that there was no alternative but to go ahead so we shot everything in the rain.
+That meant we had to change the film stock we were using but we got it done."

+Ann-Margret said making the movie was "a wonderful experience for me" and Attenborough "was so gentle and he always found the right things to say."
+Hopkins said he was "very conscious that an American actor should have been playing the part.
+I thought I had been pretty foolish to accept it in the first place.
+I was very scared of the accent and all that...
+But I ended up being able to cope because Dickie went out of his way to make me feel at ease."

 Music

 The score was composed and conducted by Jerry Goldsmith.
 The complete soundtrack was released on CD through Varèse Sarabande in April 2003 and features 22 tracks score at a running time of 42 minutes.
 It was subsequently reissued by La-La Land Records.

 Home media

-Because Disney via 20th Century Studios never owned complete rights to this film, other companies (especially Embassy and, currently MGM) have been able to release home video versions of Magic under different licenses.
+Because Disney via 20th Century Studios never owned complete rights to this film, other companies (especially Embassy and, most recently, Blue Underground) have been able to release home video versions of Magic under different licenses.
 However, legal complications kept the film from being formally reissued on VHS and DVD in the last decade due in part to Embassy Pictures' corporate holdings being split among different entities.
 Recently, the rights were acquired by the American Movie Classics division of AMC Film Holdings, LLC, and the TV rights are handled for syndication by Trifecta Entertainment & Media (under Paramount Television Studios).
 An unedited version is available on widescreen DVD and Blu-ray.